-In this work we propose a method for online updates of the CLiFF map of dynamics representation, enabling it to be used for lifelong mapping from a mobile robot.
+In this work we propose a method for online updates of the CLiFF-map of dynamics representation, enabling it to quickly adapt to human flow changes.
 We use the stochastic expectation maximization algorithm to update the existing representation when new observations are collected.
 The method is evaluated using both synthetic and real-world datasets, and compared with three baselines.
 Additionally, we evaluate the method in a downstream task of socially-compliant, flow-aware motion planning.
 The results demonstrate that our online version can efficiently and accurately accommodate changes in human motion patterns.
 Furthermore, it is significantly faster than the baselines and avoids the large memory consumption associated with storing the entire dataset of historic observations.

 The proposed method has limitations.
-As a result of our experiments with various modes of tracking the dynamics observation history, we notice that maintaining an up-to-date MoD is a challenging problem due to the need to balance maintaining the historic patterns vs. deciding when the old data is outdated \cite{Biber2005DynamicMF}.
+As a result of our experiments with various modes of tracking the dynamics observation history, we notice that maintaining an up-to-date MoD is a challenging problem due to the need to balance the historic patterns vs. deciding when the data is outdated \cite{Biber2005DynamicMF}.
 While the proposed online update method significantly improves runtime, making it practical for real-time robotics applications, it may not always deliver optimal performance.
 In situations where dynamic patterns and flow of motion in the environment are complex, historical models can achieve better accuracy as they are better equipped to handle outlier trajectories that deviate from the main flow pattern.
 Conversely, when the human motion flow is more laminar and there is sufficient current observational data to accurately represent human flow, the interval model may capture the most accurate patterns of human motion and can serve as a benchmark for evaluation.
 In these instances, the online update methods may perform less effectively compared to the interval model.

 In future work we intend to use the online update method as an initial building block to enable efficient robot exploration in dynamic environments.